 People know nootropics as smart drugs supplements taken for their cognitive benefits, such as improved memory, learning, and focus.
 But several nootropics also have powerful anti-anxiety properties.
-The reason for this is pretty straight foward — some nootropics enhance cognitigron by altering hormone levels, and often anxiety is the result of hormone imbalances.
+The reason for this is pretty straight forward — some nootropics enhance cognition by altering hormone levels, and often anxiety is the result of hormone imbalances.
 So the same mechanism that improves brain function can, for some nootropics, lessen anxiety.

 - What Is Anxiety?

 - How Nootropics Help Treat Anxiety

 - The Best Nootropics for Anxiety